Freedom Convoy: Organisers pledge to stay 'as long as it takes'

 Crowds participating in the demonstration have visibly thinned.

-According to police, about 250 people remain gathered in and around the downtown area in the national capital, including 50 protestors on Parliament Hill, the epicentre of weekend demonstrations that drew thousands protesting mandates and other pandemic health measures.
+About 250 people remain gathered in and around downtown Ottawa, including 50 protestors on Parliament Hill, the epicentre of weekend demonstrations that drew thousands protesting mandates and other pandemic health measures.

+"Most demonstrators have left," police chief Peter Sloly said at a Wednesday news conference.
+"What remains is a highly determined and highly volatile group of unlawful individuals."

+He conceded the protest would likely grow again this coming weekend and "there may not be a policing solution" to resolve the impasse.

+Participants have come from "every part of Canada" with a significant element of US involvement, he added.

-Tamara Lich, a spokeswoman for the protestors, said she and fellow organisers had been surprised by the turnout "but we are now well organised and are settling in, until Canada is a free nation again".
+Tamara Lich, a spokeswoman for the protestors, said she and fellow organisers had been surprised by the turnout at first "but we are now well organised and are settling in, until Canada is a free nation again".

 The weekend protests were mostly peaceful but the behaviour of some members of the crowd has been strongly criticised.

-On Tuesday, police arrested and charged two men, one for causing mischief to property and another for carrying a weapon to a public meeting.
+On Tuesday, police arrested and charged two locals, one for causing mischief to property and another for carrying a weapon to a public meeting.
 A third man, from Quebec, was arrested on Wednesday for issuing threats on social media while in Ottawa.

 Police have also confirmed 13 active investigations over protest-related activities, including the desecration of the National War Memorial.